Jackknife Variance Estimation for H\'ajek-Dominated Generalized U-Statistics: Application to Two-Scale Distributional Nearest Neighbor Estimator

-\begin{remark} It is worth noting that several other base learners have already been investigated by \cite{peng_rates_2022} for whether they satisfy the asymptotic H\'ajek dominance condition.
-This includes a number of classical U-statistics such as the mean and sample variance, giving an alternative perspective on the consistency of the jackknife in these well-understood scenarios.
-Furthermore, the authors investigate estimators such as the classical k-nearest neighbors estimator (kNN), the k-potential nearest neighbors estimator (kPNN), and a number of tree-based learners such as honest and double-sampling trees.
-This in turn extends the immediate applicability of the results developed in the paper at hand to other, potentially more popular generalized U-statistics without requiring additional arguments. \end{remark}
+\begin{remark} Several other base learners have already been investigated by~\cite{peng_rates_2022} for whether they satisfy the asymptotic H\'ajek dominance condition.
+These include classical U-statistics such as the mean and sample variance, giving another view of jackknife consistency in well-understood cases.
+They also include classical k-nearest neighbors (kNN), k-potential nearest neighbors (kPNN), and tree-based learners such as honest and double-sampling trees.
+Thus the results here apply immediately to other generalized U-statistics once the remaining square-LLN input is verified.
+More broadly, DNN localization applied to targets other than the conditional mean --- such as conditional quantile regression, parameters defined by localized conditional estimating equations, or other localized distributional functionals at a point --- falls within the same framework, since \cref{asm:hajek_dominance} is governed by the localizer geometry rather than the specific functional being estimated. \end{remark}